ImNotAPinata/Predicting-County-Level-Rents/README.md

 # Predicting-County-Level-Rents
-One of the tops 100 out of 500 of the competition
+One of the top 100's out of 500+ of the competition

 ## About the Data